Larch – Connection – Four of Hardwoods (Swords)

 Genus: Larix – Family: Pinaceae

 Larch is reminding us to rest and recover.
-Its appearance indicates a time of going within to connect and rejuvenate our core.
+Its appearance indicates a time of connection and rejuvenation by seeing the larger world around us also lives within us.

-In the Tungus Evenki language of Siberia, Larch was called Tuuru, meaning “World Tree.”
-It was seen as a cosmic ladder that connected Earth to the Pole Star eventually known as Polaris.
-By connecting to the North Star, they could accurately identify the other directions, encouraging travel and exploration.
+In the Tungus Evenki language of Siberia, the larch tree was called Tuuru, meaning “World Tree.”
+It was seen as a cosmic ladder that connected Earth to the North Star.
+This connection worked like a “hitching post” that helped shamans accurately navigate the night skies, thus encouraging travel within the inner and outer realms of reality.

-The Tungus word ša– “to know” is the root word for shaman, “one who knows.”
-Siberian shamans would travel through the Tuuru, the larch tree, to gather important information in the upperworld (branches), middleworld (trunk) and underworld (roots.)
-The Tuuru tree was said to also nurture the “souls” of young shamans until they were ready to become human.
+The Tungus word ša– “to know” is the root word for shaman, as “one who knows.”
+Some say “shaman” means “one who sees in the dark.”
+Shamans would enter a trance state and travel through the Tuuru (Larch Tree)into the upperworld/branches, middleworld/trunk and underworld/roots to connect with the spirit world for insights.
+The Tuuru was also the tree that nurtured the “souls” of young shamans until they were ready to become human.

 In 1894, an 11,000-year-old wooden idol was discovered in a peat bog on the eastern slope of the Middle Ural Mountains in Russia.
-The Shigir Idol is 17.3 feet tall and made from a 157-year-old larch tree.
-It is the oldest known wooden sculpture in the world, twice as old as Stonehenge and the Great Pyramids.
+The Shigir Idol stands at 17.3 feet tall.
+At the time it was made, this larch tree was already 157-years-old.
+It is now the oldest known wooden sculpture in the world, twice as old as Stonehenge and the Great Pyramids.

 It features a carved head and face at its top with six other faces engraved throughout its long flat rectangular body.
 The linear and angular etchings have yet to be interpreted, but appear to contain a story that connects us to a time long forgotten.